Probed German banker admits to secret Ecclestone deal

 "I allowed myself to be bribed," Gribowsky told a regional court in Munich, admitting he had a secret agreement with Formula One supremo Bernie Ecclestone in 2005.

-The former BayernLB executive said he was paid 45 million euros (36.3 million pounds) in return and offered a job by Ecclestone.
+The former BayernLB executive said he was paid 45 million euros in return and offered a job by Ecclestone.
 BayernLB had a stake in Formula One along with JP Morgan, Lehman Brothers and Ecclestone's family trust.

-Gribowsky's belated confession did not impress Judge Peter Noll who signalled a possible sentence of nine years in prison.
+Gribowsky's belated confession did not impress Judge Peter Noll who signaled a possible sentence of nine years in prison.

 "It's by and large true," Gribowsky said, commenting on the prosecutor's charges that he denied eight months earlier when the probe started.